trpc-group/trpc-cpp/docs/en/costom_naming.md

   limit_info.caller_ip = "127.0.0.1";
   limit_info.caller_port = 12345;

-  trpc::TrpcNaming trpc_naming;
-  trpc::LimitRetCode ret_code = trpc_naming.ShouldLimit(&limit_info);
+  trpc::LimitRetCode ret_code = trpc::naming::ShouldLimit(&limit_info);
   if (ret_code != trpc::kLimitRetCodeAllow) {
-    // Handle traffic limiting situations
+    // Handle rate limiting
   } else {
-    // No traffic limiting triggered, continue with subsequent operations }
+    // Continue with subsequent operations without triggering rate limiting }
 }
 ```
-These examples demonstrate how to use the trpc_naming.h interface to complete service registration, service discovery, and traffic limiting operations.
+These examples demonstrate how to use the interfaces provided by trpc_naming.h to complete service registration, service discovery, and rate limiting operations.
 Please note that these examples assume that you have completed the development, registration, and configuration of custom naming service plugins.
-In actual use, you need to adjust these examples according to the actual needs and functionality of custom plugins.
+In actual use, you need to adjust these examples according to your actual needs and the functionality of your custom plugins.

 ## 5. Conclusion

-This document introduces how to develop custom naming service plugins (including limiter plugins, service registration plugins, and service selector plugins) and demonstrates how to use the trpc_naming.h interface to complete service registration, service discovery, and traffic limiting operations.
+This document introduces how to develop custom naming service plugins (including rate limiter plugins, service registry plugins, and service selector plugins) and demonstrates how to use the interfaces provided by trpc_naming.h to complete service registration, service discovery, and rate limiting operations.

-The key steps to develop custom naming service plugins are:
+The key steps to develop custom naming service plugins are as follows:

-1. Create a class, inherit from the corresponding naming service base class (such as trpc::Limiter, trpc::Registry, or trpc::Selector), and implement the methods in the base class.
+1. Create a class that inherits from the corresponding naming service base class (such as trpc::Limiter, trpc::Registry, or trpc::Selector) and implement the methods in the base class.
+And implement the corresponding filter.
-2. Register the custom plugin with the corresponding naming service factory (such as trpc::LimiterFactory, trpc::RegistryFactory, or trpc::SelectorFactory).
+2. Register the custom plugin and filter with the framework.
-3. Add custom plugin configurations to the configuration file.
+3. Add the custom plugin configuration in the configuration file.

-After completing these steps, you can use the trpc_naming.h interface in the program to complete service registration, service discovery, and traffic limiting operations.
-We hope these examples and guidance will be helpful for you in developing custom naming service plugins in actual projects.
+After completing these steps, you can use the interfaces provided by trpc_naming.h in your program to complete service registration, service discovery, and rate limiting operations.